 An article in Vox.com article lists the following US cars that are likely to be recalled to correct the VW cheat: 2009-2015 VW Beetle 2.0L TDI; 2009-2015 VW Golf 2.0L TDI; 2009-2015 VW Jetta 2.0L TDI; 2009-2015 Audi A3 2.0L TDI; and 2014-2015 VW Passat 2.0L TDI.
 This list is similar to a list contained in EPA’s letter to VW.

 Science Speculation: As noted above, the VW cheat story has been reported from many different perspectives.
 However, there are still many unanswered questions.
-I will pose a few of them, and try to answer them for you:
+I will pose a few of them, and try to help you be happy with some answers:

 VW Cheat – The Questions